jrosdahl/fancy-dabbrev/README.md

   How long (in seconds) to wait until displaying the preview after a keystroke.
   Set this to e.g. `0.2` if you think that it's annoying to get a preview immediately after writing some text.

+* `fancy-dabbrev-sort-menu` (default `nil`)

+  If `nil`, the popup menu will show matching candidates in the order that repeated calls to `dabbrev-expand` would return (i.e., first candidates before the cursor, then after the cursor and then from other buffers).
+If `t`, the candidates (except the first one) will be sorted.

 Why?